hslam/mux/README.md

 # mux
-## A worker pool implementation written in Golang.
+## A url path router implementation written in Golang.

+## Features
+Easy to use
+Middlewares
+Path matching and routing
+Fully compatible with the http.HandlerFunc
+Not found HandlerFunc setting
 ## Get started

 ### Install